 The Apple Music Classical app, announced by Apple when it acquired the classical music service Primephonic, could be launched in the near future.
-This is suggested by additional mentions of "Apple Music Classical" in the iOS 16.4 beta.
+Additional mentions of "Apple Music Classical" in the iOS 16.4 beta indicate this.

 The code in the beta suggests that users must have the standard Apple Music app installed to be able to listen to Apple Music Classical, as MacRumors now reports reported.
 One line of the MusicKit framework states: